kneehit/Ad-Demand/scrapper/README.md

 <br>

 ## Workflow
+1. Get list of unique city names from training data.
 1. Search for the city name on Russian Wikipedia.
 2. Locate the infobox element.
 3. Extract the population string within the infobox.